achamot/Refl-action/index.md

 {% include concern_score_time.html %}

-## Sentiments
+{% include Concerns_vs_BERT.html %}

+## Do these concerns evolve over time?

+## Which sentiments are mirrored by the cinema?

+## What is the evolution of society's feelings?

 Sentiments over time:

 {% include sentiment_scores_time.html %}

-BERT vs Sentiment over time t:
+BERT vs Sentiment over time:

 {% include bert_topics_time_sentiment.html max-width="50" %}